SakibHasanSimanto/JusticeNetBD/README.md

 # JusticeNet-BD: A RAG-Based Legal Assistant for Women in Bangladesh 🇧🇩⚖️

 **JusticeNet-BD** is an experimental legal assistant tool designed to make legal information more accessible for women in Bangladesh.
 Built using Retrieval-Augmented Generation (RAG), this Streamlit app retrieves relevant legal knowledge from a curated corpus and generates responses to user queries.

-Kindly **Read the model's research paper** to learn about model architecture, usage guidelines, and security concerns.
+Kindly **Read the model's research paper** to learn about model architecture, usability, and performance against SOTA models (Gemini Flash 2.5, ChatGPT-4o Turbo, and DeepSeek-V3).

 🌐 **Live App:** [https://justice-net-bd.streamlit.app/](https://justice-net-bd.streamlit.app/)